The Ones I Have Visited

 The huge castle of Methoni and the octagonal tower on the small islet (Bourdzi) are both visible from the beach creating a wonderful setting.
 There is a road just above the beach, where you can park, and there are many tavernas and cafes nearby.

 Finikounta Beach is in the picturesque village of Finkounta which is a well known tourist destination in the Peloponnese.
 The sandy beach spreads along the gulf and is ideal for summer holidaymakers who enjoy swimming in the clear water, just don't stand still for too long as there are little fish that bite your legs and feet!!
 It is convenient for families with small children and for anyone who chooses to have everything nearby.

-Above the beach and along the coast you will find plenty of cafes and tavernas, along with many other shops.
+Along the beach and and everywhere in the small village you will find plenty of cafes and tavernas, along with many other shops.

 The different beaches around Finikounta are easy to walk to.
 Paradise beach, which is located on the east side of Finikounda is just a few minutes walk from the heart of the town.
 The Anemomilos beach on the west side offers a broad stretch of golden sand. and is also accessible on foot.
 The water is ideal for swimming, snorkelling and sailing.

 Ligonammos is an exclusive bay on the east side of picturesque Finikounta, a short walk of about 500m from the resort's promenade.
 Looking down from the cliffs, you will be surprised at the view of the stunning beach.

 The bay is quite hidden and not specifically signposted around the area and this turns out to be an advantage for those who visit it.
 The fine sand, the yellowish steep cliff from eastern side and the rich vegetation creates beautiful scenery.

 The rocky side to the west is a good spot for snorkeling and for the good swimmers the summer challenge is to swim to Finikounta and back.